 - support for Valore D, the association of Italian businesses that Luxottica helped to create in 2009 to promote diversity, female talent and leadership;

 - economic assistance for emergency situations, such as the supplementing of the salaries of all of the over 8,000 employees on the temporary lay-off scheme at the Agordo, Cencenighe, Sedico and Pederobba sites, forced to stay at home due to the closure of the plants following the bad weather that affected the area in late October;

 - other initiatives aimed at local communities, from awareness campaigns on eyecare to collaboration with foundations active in developing countries:

-- Luxottica is one of the main supporters of “Think About Your Eyes”, an advertising campaign on the importance of getting a comprehensive eye exam, which launched in the US in 2010 together with The Vision Council, The American Optometrist Association and other partners;
+Luxottica is one of the main supporters of “Think About Your Eyes”, an advertising campaign on the importance of getting a comprehensive eye exam, which launched in the US in 2010 together with The Vision Council, The American Optometric Association and other partners;

 - support, through the Indian subsidiary, for the projects of Sightsavers, an international non-profit organization that seeks to prevent and eliminate blindness in developing countries, in rural areas of India;

-- participation, through Oakley, in the #BicyclesChangeLives initiative promoted in 2017 by Qhubeka, the foundation of South African cycling team Dimension Data, with the aim of giving as many bicycles as possible to adults and children that live in rural areas of South Africa.
+- support, through Oakley, for Qhubeka, the foundation of South African cycling team Dimension Data, with the aim of giving as many bicycles as possible to adults and children that live in rural areas of South Africa.

 5 The calculation method suggested by Disclosure 201-1 of the GRI Standards was used

 6 2017 Net sales and operating expenses have been restated to reflect the application of the new accounting standard IFRS 15, as explained in the Notes to Luxottica’s 2018 consolidated financial statements